 I notified my contacts, service providers, and financial institutions about the separation.

 Even though spousal hacking and cyberstalking is considered unlawful and criminal, you may not decide to involve the authorities.

 However, if you are a victim of domestic violence or financial abuse, I would highly encourage you to do so.
 Abusers have a wealth of tools readily available and you could be in grave danger.

 I don’t believe all husbands (not even most husbands) have the potential to become hackers, scammers, or con artists.
 Many men are honorable and healthy, but it’s good to be aware, informed, and prepared, especially if your gut is telling you something you want to refuse to believe.

 Do you know anyone who has been hacked by their spouse?
-I believe that sharing our stories can help others heal from the emotional injury that comes being victimized, attacked, and injured.
-Storytelling heals, because emotion is the common thread to our humanity.
+I believe that sharing our stories can help others heal from the emotional injury that comes from being victimized, attacked, and injured.
+Storytelling heals because emotion is the common thread to our humanity.

 My mission is to help moms find peace, break cycles, and feel whole so they can be present, peaceful, and positive moms.
 To receive a gift that can get you started on that journey click HERE.